 - the size of the store, as well as the number of storefronts and domains in use;

 - the functional changes that have to be made during migration to Magento 2.

-Besides, we provide an explicit evaluation of the migration cost to our client.
+Besides the Magento 2 migration plan, we provide an explicit evaluation of the migration cost to our client.
 We analyze the effort and time the engaged specialists would spend migrating the M1 store to Magento 2.
-For these purposes, we estimate how much time it takes to:
+I.e., we estimate how much time it takes to: